Search Articles

 signature

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-sharon chud
+sharon chud says:

 Hi Tracy.
 If a patient needs to go on a short term dose of prednisone, what would be the advise as to building the Adrenals back up right after treatment?